Year-end closing

 • Does the annual result have to be shown either high or low?

-Balance confirmations for the year-end closing operations
+Balance confirmations for the annual financial statements

 Subsequent acquisition costs